Andy15084/Name-sorting-tool/README.md

 ## Features

-- 🔐 **Login Page** - Simple authentication with name and password
+- 🔐 **User Authentication** - Secure signup and login with email and password
+- 🔄 **Remember Me** - Stay signed in across sessions and devices
+- 🌐 **Cross-Device Access** - Access your contacts from any device
 - 🔍 **Advanced Search** - Search contacts by name, date of birth, school, and profession
 - 🏷️ **Filter Bubbles** - Visual tags showing active search filters
-- ➕ **Add Contacts** - Easy-to-use form to add new people with multiple fields
+- ➕ **Rich Contact Profiles** - Add emails, phones, social media, and more
 - 💼 **Profession Management** - Select from existing professions or add new ones
-- 💾 **Persistent Storage** - All data stored in browser's localStorage
+- 💾 **Database Storage** - All data securely stored in PostgreSQL
 - 🎨 **Modern UI** - Beautiful, responsive design with smooth animations
+- 💯 **100% Free** - No subscriptions, no paywalls, completely free forever

 ## Getting Started